-Allegan’s potential riverfront redevelopment project involves both a design concept and accompanying urban planning strategies.
-The proposed site includes the Kalamazoo Riverfront that borders Downtown Allegan along Hubbard Street.
-The city of Allegan, the Allegan Downtown Development Authority, and local stakeholders envision transforming the identified riverfront site into a quality destination space recognized throughout the region.
+Since the Downtown Allegan Riverfront Development PlacePlan was released in July 2013, the city of Allegan has made great strides enhancing its historic downtown and riverfront; indeed, it serves as a great example for placemaking and its possibilities for the entire state.
+Allegan’s riverfront redevelopment project involved both a design concept and accompanying urban planning strategies for the Kalamazoo Riverfront that borders Downtown Allegan along Hubbard Street.
+The city of Allegan, the Allegan Downtown Development Authority, and local stakeholders envisioned transforming the riverfront site into a quality destination space recognized throughout the region.

 Downtown Riverfront Development Presentation

 PlacePlans: A Community Collaboration

 At its core, placemaking is an economic development strategy that offers a new way to define and design our communities for the people who live in them.
 Research shows that a city’s prosperity and future growth are linked to the quality of human experience it provides.

 In this report, learn about Allegan’s experience going through the PlacePlans process and the progress it is making to implement those plans.

 - Allegan, Kalamazoo in line for improvement grants – WIN 98.5, June 29, 2015

 - Allegan awarded $250,000 state grant to support riverfront events plaza project – Dec.
 4, 2014

 - MEDC announces first communities to receive certification through statewide Redevelopment Ready Communities program – August 28, 2014

 - Riverfront Gets Colorful Preview from Michigan Municipal League – August 10, 2013